New Theatre was born from a democratic voice and from the very beginning we’ve done things our way.

 New Theatre does not receive any on-going grants or subsidy.
 It relies solely on the voluntary work of its members and volunteers and the support of its audiences.

-New Theatre is the proud recipient of the 2016 ACON Honour Award for Arts & Entertainment.
+New Theatre was the proud recipient of the 2016 ACON Honour Award for Arts & Entertainment.

 The citation read: “New Theatre has not only provided a unique platform for LGBTI stories to be told on the stage, but has also fostered the careers of hundreds of LGBTI theatre practitioners.
 New Theatre has been nominated for their 25-year commitment to LGBTI content and productions for the Sydney Gay & Lesbian Mardi Gras and for recognising diverse sexualities and genders as an important demographic within the theatre’s community and audience.”